bentoml/OpenLLM/openllm-client/README.md

 This package holds the underlying client implementation for OpenLLM.
 If you are coming from OpenLLM, the client can be accessed via `openllm.client`.

-It provides somewhat of a "similar" APIs to [`bentoml.Client`](https://docs.bentoml.com/en/latest/guides/client.html) (via `openllm_client.min`) for interacting with OpenLLM server.
-This can also be extended to use with general BentoML server as well.

-> [!NOTE]
-> The component of interop with generic BentoML server will be considered as _EXPERIMENTAL_ and
-> will be refactored to new client implementation soon!
-> If you are just using this package for interacting with OpenLLM server, The API should be the same as `openllm.client` namespace.

 ```python
 import openllm